 Both cockatiels and conures are part of the parrot family, and both are popular household pets that are highly interactive with other birds and their human companions.
 However, there are a few differences between these two types of birds that should be known by anyone who is considering whether to bring one or both home as pets.
 If you are interested in what makes the cockatiel and the conure so different, you’ve come to the right place!
 Get to know what these birds are about and learn all about their differences.

 These birds are similar in size and scope, but the conure has a more rounded tail than the cockatiel.
 Also, cockatiels have long feathers on their head, but conures do not.
 Conures may be green, blue, yellow, orange, or multicolored, while cockatiels have gray bodies and orange check patches.
-However, due to a mutation that cockatiels can have, their colors might slightly vary.
+However, due to a mutation that cockatiels can have, their colors might vary slightly.

 Cockatiels are native to Australia, where they still live in the wild today.
 However, these birds can be found in households around the world, where they live as pets.
 These parrots are gentle yet curious and love spending time with their human family members.
 They do not mind being handled if it happens while they are still young.
 In fact, they will often call out to their owners for hands-on interaction if they are feeling ignored.